 NeDNR continued to monitor and administer surface water appropriations and maintain records for new, cancelled, or transferred surface water permits.
-Figure 5 shows the general location of the new surface water permitting actions that resulted in no change in surface water irrigated acres.
-Table 2: 2022 Irrigated acres changes associated with surface water permitting actions. provides a summary of the 2022 irrigated acres change from all surface water permitting actions.
+Figure 5 shows the general location of the irrigation permits cancelled in full during 2023.
+Table 2: 2023 Irrigated acres changes associated with surface water permitting actions. provides a summary of the 2023 irrigated acres change from all surface water permitting actions.

-Figure 5: NeDNR surface water permitting actions occurring in 2022 within LPSNRD.
+Figure 5: NeDNR surface water permitting actions occurring in 2023 within LPSNRD.